con-tools/wordpress-plugin/README.md

 </table>
 ```

+#### Attributes

+* `inactive-text` : override the button text for when registration isn't open.
+Default: "Registration isn't open".
+* `login-text` : override the button text for when registration is open and user isn't logged in.
+Default: "Login"
+* `register-text` : override the button text for when registration is open and the user is logged in.
+Default: "Register".
+* `class` : CSS class to assign the button for styling

 ### `[controll-handle-buy-pass]`

 Handle the daily pass purchase work flow - you must put this short code at the top of the daily pass store page.